 If you see anyone online that wants to give you a bag full of money, or a box.
 But for you to keep it, you need to pay a particular amount to a certain bank account.
 I recommend blocking and reporting the account.

 You will have to start avoiding free stuff from now, no company will create a page genuinely and ask you to claim a lottery won by you with money.
-Lottery isn’t claimed by money, that one thing you should no. And don’t just give out information, know the company first before giving out information.
+A lottery isn’t claimed by money, that is one thing you should do.
+And don’t just give out information, know the company first before giving out information.
 Avoid giveaways asking you to confirm your account or something.

-I can get you $5,000 every day if you invest $10,000 in cryptocurrency.
+I can get you $5,000 every day if you invest $1,000 in cryptocurrency.
 Well for me, it sounds too good to be through.
-Crypto price doesn’t fly that high even if you trade.
+Crypto price doesn’t fly that high.
 Anyone suggesting this type of crypto investment is probably a scam.

 Avoid people online with this intention, and if you so deeply want to invest, you can do that all by yourself.
 Find a reputable crypto app that you can buy coins from, and keep in the long run — if you prefer.
 If you don’t, you can learn to trade and trade.